Avatar2001/Text-To-Sql/README.md

 ---

-## 📝 How It Works
+## How It Works

+1. **Schema Extraction**

-* **Schema Extraction:** SQLAlchemy inspects the SQLite database and extracts table and column names.
+   * Uses SQLAlchemy to inspect the SQLite database and extract the table names and columns.

-* **Prompt Template:** A strict LangChain prompt template ensures the model outputs *only SQL*.
-* **LLM Chain:** Natural language query and schema are passed to the DeepSeek R1 model through LangChain and Ollama.
+2. **Prompt Generation**

+   * Formats a custom LangChain prompt, enforcing SQL-only outputs based on the schema and user query.

+3. **LLM Inference via Ollama**

+   * DeepSeek R1 model processes the prompt locally to generate the SQL.

+4. **Output Rendering**

-* **Streamlit UI:** Provides a simple text input area and displays the generated SQL query.
+   * Displays the generated SQL query within the Streamlit interface.

 ---

-## 📂 Example Database Schema
+## Example

+**Database Schema**

 ```json
 {